 Preparing for your Arrival in Cambridge

-Once you have met all conditions from Board of Graduate Studies, then there are various things that it would be helpful for you to do, if at all possible, before you arrive in Cambridge, in order to ease your arrival.
+Once you have met all conditions from Board of Postgraduate Studies, then there are various things that it would be helpful for you to do, if at all possible, before you arrive in Cambridge, in order to ease your arrival.

 Please also ensure you go to the Important Things To Attend To pages.
 Here you will find links to forms that need to be returned to the Librarian, Chaplain and Computer Officer.